-The Health Facilities are eligible providers under Medicare, Medi-Cal, Blue Cross and other commercial insurance programs and the District holds memberships in the California Healthcare Association, the District Hospital Leadership Forum, and the Healthcare Association of Southern California.
+The Hospital is an eligible provider under Medicare, Medi-Cal, Blue Cross and other commercial insurance programs and holds a membership in the American Hospital Association, California Healthcare Association and Association of California Healthcare Districts.
+The Hospital is a disproportionate share provider for Medicare purposes and is designated as a rural hospital.